LLMs and the Human Condition: A 'pragmatics first' model of NLU

 \section{A 'pragmatics first' model of NLU}

 We animals behave in accordance with both the reactive framework in which the environment ``causes'' action, and a framework of practices which evolved through evolutionary pressures on our society.
 So how does this relate to the mechanism of language as interaction?
 Language can of course be used to describe practices in terms of things as described above, but using language is also part of practices.
-In detail, returning to the problem of mind reading, the radical enacivists have claimed that in many cases what looks like reasoning about other minds and ToM is actually the ``direct perception'' of another's intent. (see discussion of Hutto in \cite{gallagher2020}) The aim here is to describe a mechanism for doing that.

-The basis of the mechanism is that humans go through life with a set of practices that they know how to do.
-Rather than sensing the world, forming a representation of the salient parts, and then doing (symbolic) reasoning to produce action that \textit{happens} to string together to form practices, we \textit{imitate} the practices of others at a shallow level (see for example Gergely and Csibra~\cite{GerCsi}).
-These practices have evolved at the cultural level.
-There are certainly species specific behaviours that enable it, but an "ecology of practices" as used here is a product of a culture, that is used to propagate the culture.
+Returning to the problem of mind reading, the radical enactivists have claimed that in many cases what looks like reasoning about other minds and ToM is actually the ``direct perception'' of another's intent. (see discussion of Hutto in \cite{gallagher2020}) The hypothesis is that an LLM, rather than abstracting from ``cereal'' to ``food'' and then reasoning about ``hunger,'' is generalising from N descriptions of a practice to a rewriting of the practice selected and modified by the current prompt.
+Prompted by ``I'm hungry'' an LLM will ``select'' the practice of mother feeding a child - because this is a standard opening for a child to a mother - and fill it in.
+If the prompt includes the statement that the child likes cereal, then ``want some cereal'' would be a very plausible magic response.

-How does a head learn practices?
-The proposal is that a head does good old fashioned unsupervised learning on the raw data of what actions lead to which opportunities.
-The world, in combination with the human body's ability to act on it, provides interaction that is consistent enough for regularities to be detected.
-As a consequence, the mind has a catalog of "sequences of interaction" - of \textbf{practices} - which are coherent enough to provide something with a beginning, a middle, and an end.
-When the agent/world interaction triggers a practice beginning, the agent can predict that, should the middle follow, the end will occur.
-If the agent can provide that middle, and somehow wants the outcome, then the agent can do what looks like rational action without using symbolic representations of anything.
-The child in our example dialog above can want to eat something and, from past experience know that saying "I'm hungry" often results in mother feeding him.
+For those who know their history of AI, practices may look much like Schank and Abelson's scripts~\cite{schank89}.
+The problem was that scripts as envisaged needed to be hand crafted and relied on symbolic representations of things like restaurants, bills, eating and payment.
+The proposal is that LLMs get this data from internet scrapers.
+Rather than forming representations, they are using ``auto complete'' on the raw data.
+The child in our example dialog above can want to eat something and, from past experience know that making the sounds for "I'm hungry" often results in mother feeding him.
 We might think that the child means the words he says, and he might, but the act of saying it causes the world to change such that there is no longer a sensation of hunger.